On Game-Theoretic Risk Management (Part Two) -- Algorithms to Compute Nash-Equilibria in Games with Distributions as Payoffs: Computing Multi-Goal Security Strategies (MGSS)

 A few remarks about this method appear in order: \begin{itemize} \item The reduced scalarized game $\Gamma_{scr}$ is a purely theoretical vehicle to establish convergence of FP in the scalarized (formerly multiobjective) multiplayer game $\overline{\Gamma}_{scr}$.
 Thus, FP is to be executed on $\overline{\Gamma}_{scr}$ by copying and adapting lines \ref{lbl:start-player2} until \ref{lbl:end-player2} (incl.) in algorithm \ref{alg:fp} for each hypothetical adversary. \item Convergence of the game is guaranteed only on the Taylor-polynomial approximations for the densities $\vec y(f_{ij})$, but not on the true densities $f_{ij}$ as such (for these, the arguments about convergence failure discussed around equation \eqref{eqn:convergence-threshold} and illustrated in example \ref{exa:failure-of-fp} remain intact). \item The obtained bounds $v_{up}$ and $v_{low}$ also refer to the Taylor-polynomial approximations for the respective bounds on the actual value $v$ of the game over the distribution-valued payoffs.
-Thus, the actual assurance limits (distributions $V_i$ given by equation \eqref{eqn:ds-req0} in definition \ref{def:MGSS}) must be computed from the resulting mixed strategies (as specified in algorithm \ref{alg:fp}, line \ref{lbl:fp-finish}, i.e., the formula should be implemented for all $d$ goals). \item FP on the multiplayer game does not deliver a concrete (Pareto-Nash) equilibrium strategy for the (single) physical adversary, but returns worst-case behavior strategy options for every of his $d$ goals.
-Thus, the result may pessimistically underestimate what happens in reality (as the true adversary is forced to choose a single out of the multiple options, thus necessarily deviating from some of the $d$ equilibrium strategies). \end{itemize}
+Thus, the actual assurance limits (distributions $V_i$ given by equation \eqref{eqn:ds-req0} in definition \ref{def:MGSS}) must be computed from the resulting mixed strategies (as specified in algorithm \ref{alg:fp}, line \ref{lbl:fp-finish}, i.e., the formula should be implemented for all $d$ goals). \item FP and likewise linear programming on the multiplayer game does not deliver a concrete (Pareto-Nash) equilibrium strategy for the (single) physical adversary, but returns worst-case behavior strategy options for every of his $d$ goals.
+Thus, the result may pessimistically underestimate what happens in reality (as the true adversary is forced to choose a single out of the multiple options, thus necessarily deviating from some of the $d$ equilibrium strategies). \item The assurances obtained also need to be interpreted bearing in mind that here neither player follows the other.
+That is, the Pareto-Nash equilibrium would gives an optimal strategy for the attacker under the hypothesis that it plays a zero-sum game against the defender as if player 1 would have only this particular goal and no other.
+The real defender, however, will care about multiple goals at the same time, thus -- by symmetry -- deviating from the zero-sum equilibrium strategy that the attacker has in its own single-goal game.
+This means that the assurance obtained in the last step of the above procedure are \emph{not} best replies to the optimal defense, but rather the worst-case that would be possible if the defender were to spend all its resources on this particular goal.